-- 1. Temporarily install a thermometer 4-6" from the compressor on the suction line.
-Ensure the thermometer makes adequate contact and is insulated for best possible readings.
-Use vapor temperature to determine superheat. - 2.
+- 1. Purge gauge lines.
+Connect service gauge manifold to base-valve service ports.
+Run system at least 10 minutes to allow pressure to stabilize. - 2.
+Temporarily install a thermometer on the suction line near the compressor.
+The thermometer should be located within 4" to 6" of the compressor.
+Ensure the thermometer makes adequate contact and is insulated. - 3.
 Refer to the superheat table provided for proper system superheat.
-Add charge to lower superheat or recover charge to raise superheat.
+Add charge to lower superheat or recover charge to raise superheat. - 4.
+Disconnect manifold set, installation is complete.